 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 Financial instruments that potentially subject the Company to credit risk consist of cash, short term investments, share purchase warrants and amounts receivable.
-The majority of the Company's receivables are with the government of Canada in the form of sales tax, the credit risk is minimal.
+The majority of the Company's receivables are with the government of Canada in the form of sales tax and with financial institutions with high credit ratings in the form of interest, therefore the credit risk is minimal.
 Overall the Company's credit risk has not changed significantly from the prior year.
 The Company places its short-term investments with financial institutions with high credit ratings, the credit risk is minimal.